-- It has a beneficial effect on hepatic steatosis (fatty liver), painful gallstones and hyperglycemia.
+- It has a beneficial effect on hepatic steatosis (fatty liver), painful gallstones, and hyperglycemia.

 - It helps improve brain activity, primarily as a result of its role in the methionine cycle.

-- It enhances physical and athletic performance, due mainly to its ability to increase the body’s levels of nitric oxide.
+- It enhances physical and athletic performance, mainly due to its ability to increase the body's levels of nitric oxide.

 Look no further on where to buy this supplement when you want to improve your digestion.
-Buy betaine HCL from Supersmart to compensate for the decline in gastric acidity.
+Buy betaine HCL capsules from Supersmart to compensate for the decline in gastric acidity.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.